dokku/dokku-letsencrypt/README.md

 ## Dockerfile and Image-based Deploys

-When securing Dockerfile and Image-based deploys with dokku-letsencrypt, be aware of the [proxy mechanism for dokku 0.6+](https://dokku.com/docs/networking/proxy-management/#proxy-port-mapping).
+When securing Dockerfile and Image-based deploys with dokku-letsencrypt, be aware of the [proxy mechanism for dokku 0.6+](https://dokku.com/docs/networking/port-management/#dockerfile).

-For Dockerfile deploys - as well as those via `git:from-image` - Dokku will determine which ports a container exposes and proxies all those exposed ports in the Docker container by listening on the same port numbers on the host.
-This means that **both the proxies for HTTP port 80 and HTTPS port 443 to the app's container need to be manually configured** using the `dokku proxy:ports-*` commands in order for certificate validation and browsing to the app via HTTPS to work.
+For Dockerfile deploys - as well as those via `git:from-image` - Dokku will determine which ports a container exposes (using `EXPOSE`) and will proxy them on the same port numbers on the host.
+If the Dockerfile exposes another port than 443, then HTTPS port 443 **needs to be manually configured** using the `dokku ports:*` commands in order for certificate validation and browsing to the app via HTTPS to work.

-A full workflow for creating a new Dockerfile/Image-based deployment (where the app is listening on port 5555) with dokku-letsencrypt would be:
+A full workflow for creating a new Dockerfile/Image-based deployment (assuming the app is listening/exposed on port 5555) with `dokku-letsencrypt` would be:

 1. Create a new app `myapp` in dokku and push to the `dokku@myhost.com` remote.
-This guide assumes that the Docker container will be listening for connections on port 5555 so replace container port numbers accordingly if necessary.
-2. On the dokku host, use `dokku ports:add myapp http:80:5555` to proxy HTTP port 80 to port 5555 on the Docker image
-3. On the dokku host, use `dokku letsencrypt:enable myapp` to retrieve HTTPS certificates.
+2. On the dokku host, use `dokku letsencrypt:enable myapp` to retrieve HTTPS certificates.
-4. On the dokku host, use `dokku ports:add myapp https:443:5555` to proxy HTTPS port 443 to port 5555 on the Docker image
+3. On the dokku host, use `dokku ports:add myapp https:443:5555` to proxy HTTPS port 443 to port 5555 on the Docker image
-5. (optional) On the dokku host, use `dokku ports:remove myapp http:5555:5555` to remove a potential leftover proxy that was automatically configured on first deploy.

-After these steps, the output of `dokku ports:list myapp` should look like this:
+After these steps, the output of `dokku ports:report myapp` should look like this:

 ```
------> Port mappings for myapp
------> scheme             host port                 container port
-https                     443                       5555
+=====> myapp ports information
+       Ports map:                     https:443:5555
+       Ports map detected:            https:5555:5555
 ```

 Replace the container port (`5555` in the above example) with the port your app is listening on.

-**Note:** Step 2 and step 4 cannot be joined together since a configured HTTPS proxy will include a `ssl_certificate` line in the app's nginx config that will cause nginx config validation to fail because no valid HTTPS certificate is available until step 3 is completed.

 ## Dealing with rate limit